Adam, Chavah, and the Serpent

 I wonder how different this story would have unfolded if they had stepped back from the situation and came together as ONE to prayerfully seek Adonai on how to move forward?

 And He said, “Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?”
 The man said, “The woman whom You gave to be with me, she gave me from the tree, and I ate.”
 (Gen. 3:11-12)

 Then the LORD God said to the woman, “What is this you have done?”
 And the woman said, “The serpent deceived me, and I ate.”
 (Gen. 3:13)

 After Adam and Eve sinned, YHWH asks Adam a rhetorical question.
 Adam responds by placing all the blame on the woman.
 His tone is actually accusatory toward YHWH!
-Notice he says, “the woman you gave to be with me”.
+Notice he says, “the woman you gave to be with me.”
 Adam is angry; not only with Chavah, but with YHWH.
 Chavah blames the serpent and admits to her deception.
 But, the serpent is not even questioned.
-YHWH simply chooses to begin the judgments with the deceiver.
+YHWH begins the judgments with the deceiver.

 Chavah: To the woman He said, “I will greatly multiply Your pain in childbirth (conception), In pain you will bring forth children; and your desire will be for your husband, And he will rule over you.”
 (Gen. 3:16)